SecUSo/privacy-friendly-minesweeper/README.md

 ## License

-Privacy Friendly App Example is licensed under the GPLv3.
+Privacy Friendly Minesweeper is licensed under the GPLv3.
-Copyright (C) 2016-2018  Karola Marky
+Copyright (C) 2016-2018  Karola Marky, Christopher Beckmann, Max Dreger and Benedikt Schulz

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-The icons used in the nagivation drawer are licensed under the [CC BY 2.5](http://creativecommons.org/licenses/by/2.5/).
+The icons used in the navigation drawer are licensed under the [CC BY 2.5](http://creativecommons.org/licenses/by/2.5/).
 In addition to them the app uses icons from [Google Design Material Icons](https://design.google.com/icons/index.html) licensed under Apache License Version 2.0.
-All other images (the logo of Privacy Friendly Apps, the SECUSO logo and the app logo) copyright [Technische Universtität Darmstadt](www.tu-darmstadt.de) (2016-2018).
+All other images (the logo of Privacy Friendly Minesweeper and of the group of Privacy Friendly Apps and the SECUSO logo) copyright [Karlsruhe Institute of Technology](www.kit.edu) (2016-2018).

 ## Contributors